DebYogi/MLOPS_Project1/README.md

-# 🏠 House Price Predictor – An MLOps Learning Project
+# 🏠 House Price Predictor – An MLOps Project

 Welcome to the **House Price Predictor** project!
 This is a real-world, end-to-end MLOps use case designed to help you master the art of building and operationalizing machine learning pipelines.

 You'll start from raw data and move through data preprocessing, feature engineering, experimentation, model tracking with MLflow, and optionally using Jupyter for exploration – all while applying industry-grade tooling.

-> 🚀 **Want to master MLOps from scratch?**
+> 🚀 **Created by Debabrata Pati**
-Check out the [MLOps Bootcamp at School of DevOps](https://schoolofdevops.com) to level up your skills.
+A comprehensive MLOps project demonstrating best practices in machine learning operationalization.

 ---